12730d/127.1.23.30d/README.md

 DOS services are personal and not for the public
 These networks are used to control anything near them and raise their control powers, such as

+## private dns
+## Silent connection
+## Random proxy
+## Full coverage of the files you pass through
+## Extract all network names saved on the caller's device and rebroadcast them again

 | :warning: (Camera) (Home appliances) (Router modem) Android devices) (Data sniffing) (Sending payloads) (Keeping the target available at any time) |
 | --- |